gligabo/gligabo/README.md

 - 🌱 I’m currently learning **Reinforcement Learning and R language**

-- 👯 I’m looking to collaborate on **Optimization, Statistics and Data Science projects**
+- 👯 I’m looking to collaborate on **Statistics, Optimization and Data Science projects**

 - 📫 How to reach me **ligabogabriel@usp.br**